What is Pupil Premium?

 - The level of the premium in 2011-12 was £488 per pupil for pupils eligible for free school meals (FSM) and for pupils in care who have been continuously looked after for six months.
 It increased to £600 per pupil in 2012-13.

 - The Pupil Premium was introduced in April 2011, and paid to local authorities by means of a specific grant based on January 2011 school census figures for pupils registered as eligible for FSM in reception to Year 11.

 - The Government has decided that eligibility for the Pupil Premium in 2012-13 will be extended to pupils who have been eligible for free school meals (FSM) at any point in the last 6 years.

-Below is an analysis of the actions and impact of our use of our Pupil Premium Allocation.
+In the Tabs below is an analysis of the actions and impact of our use of our Pupil Premium Allocation.

 Schools should use this funding for specific activities to support their pupils to catch up for lost teaching over the previous months.